ignotusverum/LiquidGlassComponents/README.md

 The result is a hybrid rendering architecture that combines `CABackdropLayer` for real-time backdrop blur with Metal GPU shaders for refraction, specular highlights, and blob morphing.

+A more sophisticated version of this approach, applied to a full app, can be found in [my Telegram iOS fork](https://github.com/ignotusverum/Telegram-iOS/tree/fake-glass-v2).

 ## Components

 Four components to demonstrate the effect across different interaction patterns: